01-mu/back-directory/README.md

 ## Developer guide

-See `docs/development.md` for implementation details and development workflow.
+See `docs/development.md` for development setup and implementation details.

 ## Layout